Boughten52/D0020E/index.md

 ## <a name="add_output"></a>Adding New Output

 How you structure your output is highly up to you.
-The mayor steps for adding a new output are however:
+The major steps for adding a new output are however:

 - Defining a new method in `Output.py` that will be called from `main.py`
 - Adding initialization data to `config.toml` and `Output.py` if necessary